Ludwika Szczęsna: Beatification

 The beatification process commenced on 7 April 1994 despite the fact that the local process in Kraków had started on 25 March 1994.
 The process concluded its work on 15 April 1996 and was ratified on 13 December 1996.
-The Positio - documentation assembled in the process - was submitted to the Congregation for the Causes of Saints in Rome in 2002.

-Pope Benedict XVI approved that she had lived a life of heroic virtue and proclaimed her to be Venerable on 20 December 2012.
+The Positio – documentation assembled in the process – was submitted to the Congregation for the Causes of Saints in Rome in 2002.
+Pope Benedict XVI approved that she had lived a life of heroic virtue and proclaimed her to be venerable on 20 December 2012.
 The miracle required for beatification was investigated in a process that spanned from 25 April 2004 until 20 March 2007.
 The process was ratified in 2008 with the documentation sent to Rome.
-Pope Francis approved the miracle on 5 June 2015 allowing for her to be beatified.
-She was beatified on 27 September 2015.
+Pope Francis approved the miracle on 5 June 2015 allowing for her to be beatified on 27 September 2015.